 Try Foster-to-Adoption for select adult pets

 Foster-to-Adoption is a program in which select adult cats and dogs that have unique behavioral or medical needs are available to first be fostered by a prospective adopter before being officially adopted.
 This gives the animal the opportunity to truly blossom in the home and show the adopter what a great pet they can be if given the chance outside of the shelter environment.
-For more information, please contact our Mulberry campus at (970) 484-8516 for cats or our Taft Hill campus at (970) 224-3647 for dogs.
+For more information, please contact our Taft Hill campus at (970) 224-3647 for dogs and cats.

 Is there anything else I should know?

 Our staff will call you one week after you adopt your new pet to see how everything is going.
-If you ever have any questions or concerns, please call the Mulberry campus at (970) 484-8516 for questions about cats and our Taft Hill campus at (970) 224-3647 for questions about dogs.
+If you ever have any questions or concerns, please call us at (970) 484-8516.
 There will also be an e-mail survey 2-3 months after adopting following up on your new life together.

 Please remember that Animal Friends Alliance staff and volunteers are here for you and your new pet.
 If something does not work out or seems off, we are here to help you.